Jewish Federation of Greater Pittsburgh Community Priorities Grant Request for Proposals (RFP)

 VISION: A flourishing Jewish community where everyone feels included, supported and inspired.

-To meet the Federation’s mission and vision, it will invest in grants that support two priority areas:
+To meet the Federation’s mission and vision, it will invest in grants that support three priority areas:

 - Engaging Young Adults: Create or strengthen opportunities for Jewish young adults (ages 22-45) and their families, as well as emerging young adults (ages 18-22) to explore and connect to each other, their Judaism and/or Jewish identity and community.

-- The intended impact of this priority is to cultivate a sense of Jewish identity so that young adults feel connected to our community, and that it continues to thrive.
+- Intended impact: cultivate a sense of Jewish identity so young adults feel connected to our community and remain engaged.

 - Achieves one or more of the following outcomes:

-- Create new, or strengthen existing, safe spaces for Jewish young adults to build community that results in stronger pride in their Jewish identity.
+- Create new, or strengthen existing, safe spaces for Jewish young adults to build community.

 - Create more innovative and creative opportunities for deepening Jewish knowledge, connection and engagement around rituals, history, etc. for young adults and their families.

-- Increase training opportunities for professionals in Jewish organizations that build confidence and capacity so that the ever-changing needs of young adults, and their families, are supported.
+- Increase training opportunities for professionals in Jewish organizations to build confidence and capacity to meet the ever-changing needs of young adults.

 - Fills a specific need within the young adult Jewish community.